-My previous commentary on US Federal debt and personal tax rates highlighted the significant difference between nominal and real (inflation-adjusted) gross federal debt.
-I showed that the tax cuts in the early 1980s coincided with the beginning of an acceleration in real federal debt from a relatively consistent level over the previous three decades, evident in the first chart.
+As the chart clearly illustrates, the tax cuts in the early 1980s coincided with the beginning of an acceleration in real federal debt from a relatively consistent level over the previous three decades.

-The second chart replaces real debt with the debt-to-GDP (Gross Domestic Product) ratio.
-Against the backdrop of US history, the contours of the first two-thirds of the chart are easy to understand.
-Debt-to-GDP soared with the US entry into World War I, as did the personal tax rates.
+The next chart replaces real debt with the debt-to-GDP (Gross Domestic Product) ratio, which gives us a better idea of the true debt burden.
+Against the backdrop of U.S. history, the contours of the first two-thirds of the chart are easy to understand.
+Debt-to-GDP soared with the U.S. entry into World War I, as did the personal tax rates.
 After the war the ratio gradually dropped, this time against the backdrop of the "Roaring Twenties."
 The Crash of 1929 and Great Depression triggered a rise in the ratio to levels exceeding the peak in World War I. Logically enough, World War II brought about another rapid rise in Debt-to-GDP.
 War costs drove the ratio to a peak above 120% in 1946.

 The ratio rapidly declined after WW II and bottomed out 28 years later in 1974, where it remained within a 3% range until 1982.
 Then, over a 14-year period the ratio more than doubled from 31.9% in 1981 to 67.1% in 1995.
 For the next six years the ratio improved, dropping to 56.5% in 2001.
 The ratio reversed again, this time in sync with several factors — the Tech Crash, 911, and wars in Afghanistan and Iraq.
 And then, of course, came a dramatic acceleration in the ratio triggered by the Financial Crisis and deepest market decline since the Great Depression.